 armv6l architecture SoCs and the boot loader is capable of booting both boards.
 However, the Raspberry Pi 3 model B+ is by default a

 armv7l CPU and we therefore separate it into a new device type.

-In balenaCloud the device type is also used to define what architecture the built containers for each app will be.
-So in the above example RPi ZERO deployments are built for the
+In balenaCloud the device type is also used to define what architecture containers are built for.
+So in the above example, Raspberry Pi Zero deployments are built for the

-armv6l architecture where as RPi 3 applications will target the
+armv6l architecture whereas Raspberry Pi 3 fleets will target the

 When looking at all the supported device types in balenaCloud, you will notice that there are a number of different designations.
 Here we will discuss a few of these designations in more detail.